abra-code/OToolApp/README.md

 Drop a file or bundle onto the OTool app icon (or use Finder's Open With); each dropped item opens its own independent window.
 Launching OTool plain presents an open panel instead.
 The window discovers every Mach-O binary inside the dropped item, lists them in a searchable left sidebar, and shows structured `otool` output for the selected binary on the right.
 For fat (universal) binaries, an architecture picker selects which slice to inspect.

-OTool is built on the [OMC](https://abracode.com) framework with an ActionUI declarative UI engine.
-The UI is defined in `Contents/Resources/Base.lproj/` (`OTool.json` plus one JSON per tab); all logic runs as shell scripts in `Contents/Resources/Scripts/`, driving the standard command-line tools and streaming results back into the window.

 ---

 ## Requirements